 AlcoholEdu for College and Haven

 AlcoholEdu and Haven can be accessed on or after July 23rd.
-All Freshman and Transfer students must complete both programs by August 20th.
+Newly admitted students are required to complete both programs by January 12th.

 - Loyola values the health and well-being of every student.
 Whether you choose to drink or not, are over 21, or have taken this program before, the information provided in these programs helps build a more knowledgeable and prepared community.

 - Federal law also requires all universities to educate their students on alcohol, other drugs, and gender-based violence.

 After completing AlcoholEdu for College you will: